Common raven: Evolutionary history

+The closest relatives of the common raven are the brown-necked raven (C. ruficollis), the pied crow (C. albus) of Africa, and the Chihuahuan raven (C. cryptoleucus) of the North American Southwest.

 The common raven evolved in the Old World and crossed the Bering land bridge into North America.
 Recent genetic studies, which examined the DNA of common ravens from across the world, have determined that the birds fall into at least two clades: a California clade (subspecies C. c. clarionensis), found only in the southwestern United States, and a Holarctic clade, found across the rest of the Northern Hemisphere.
 Birds from both clades look alike, but the groups are genetically distinct and began to diverge about two million years ago.

 The findings indicate that based on mitochondrial DNA, common ravens from the rest of North America are more closely related to those in Europe and Asia, than to those in the California clade, and that common ravens in the California clade are more closely related to the Chihuahuan raven (C. cryptoleucus) than to those in the Holarctic clade.
 Ravens in the Holarctic clade are more closely related to the pied crow (C. albus) than they are to the California clade.
 Thus, the common raven species as traditionally delimited is considered to be paraphyletic.

 One explanation for these genetic findings is that common ravens settled in California at least two million years ago and became separated from their relatives in Europe and Asia during a glacial period.
 One million years ago, a group from the California clade evolved into a new species, the Chihuahuan raven.
 Other members of the Holarctic clade arrived later in a separate migration from Asia, perhaps at the same time as humans and wolves about 15,000 years ago.

 A 2011 study suggested that there are no restrictions on gene flow between the Californian and Holarctic common raven groups, and that the lineages can remerge, effectively reversing a potential speciation.

-A recent study of raven mitochondrial DNA showed that the isolated population from the Canary Islands is distinct from other populations.
+A 2006 study of raven mitochondrial DNA showed that the isolated population from the Canary Islands is distinct from other populations.
 The study did not include any individuals from the North African population, and its position is therefore unclear, though its morphology is very close to the population of the Canaries (to the extent that the two are often considered part of a single subspecies).